BarbyKelly/quizproject/README.md

 This website includes one page:
 - With "Start Estonia Quiz" button
 - Leading player to questions, answer options
-- And an option to click "Next Question" button
+- And an option to click "Next Question" button, when player wants to see another question displayed
-- At the end of the quiz i.e. 10 questions, "Restart Quiz" buttons appears
+- At the end of the quiz i.e. 10 questions, "Restart Quiz" button appears
 - Clicking on "Reset Quiz" starts the same 10 questions all over again, shuffled in a different order